CGPS-theuniversalpiececomputer/theuniversalpiece/README.md

-# universal peace
+# the universal peace

-This README contains copy pertaining to universal peace as a concept in context of the tmfp invention project.
+This README contains copy pertaining to the universal piece as a concept in context of the time machine for peace invention project.

-Symbol and defining characteristics of a world piece:
+Symbol and defining characteristics of the universal piece:

 ![](./media/upsymbol.png)